LIFE GIVING WATER INTERNATIONAL

 Picture

-10. Spiritual Health is Important
+10. Emphasis on Spiritual Health

 We pray that each community experience Life Giving Water, the Holy Spirit, our Lord’s wonderful Presence, as we work together to design and build a water system.
 Children are invited to participate in a Vacation Bible School event.